 We recently wrote about the legal health and safety responsibilities of employers.
 And, of course, employers have health and safety duties to their workers.
 But what about employees?
 Do they have health and safety responsibilities too?

 Yes!
 Employees do have legal health and safety responsibilities.

-Health and Safety at Work etc. Act 1974 (HSW Act) is the first place we need to look in.
-The act is the main piece of health and safety law, in that it applies to all workplaces of all types, all activities, and allows other health and safety regulations to come into force.
+The Health and Safety at Work etc. Act 1974 (HSW Act) is the first place we need to look for these employee responsibilities.
+The HSW Act is the main piece of health and safety law, in that it applies to all workplaces of all types and for all activities.
+It's under this act that other health and safety regulations can come into force.

 Employees have responsibilities under the HSW Act.
 These are:

 These are fairly straightforward requirements.
 And they should make sense.
 After all, we all have a general duty of care to ourselves and others - at work or not.

 These duties can be found in a section specific to employees (section 7).

 It shall be the duty of every employee while at work—

 - to take reasonable care for the health and safety of himself and of other persons who may be affected by his acts or omissions at work; and